Crossroads (British TV series): Acorn Antiques

 Spoof soap opera Acorn Antiques, created by comedian Victoria Wood as part of Victoria Wood As Seen on TV, is a deliberate parody of Crossroads.
-The final episode of As Seen on TV features a faux documentary, 'The Making of Acorn Antiques', in which the actress playing Mrs Overall (Julie Walters) – a character based on Crossroads characters Amy Turtle (Ann George) and Mavis Hooper (Charmain Eyre) – is revealed as a rather grand character who considers herself a huge star.
+The final episode of As Seen on TV features a faux documentary, 'The Making of Acorn Antiques', in which the actress playing Mrs Overall (Julie Walters) – a character based on Crossroads characters Amy Turtle (Ann George) and Mavis Hooper (Charmian Eyre) – is revealed as a rather grand character who considers herself a huge star.
 This portrayal, plus a later pretend news item, in which it is revealed she has been sacked from the show, suggest the actress character (later given the name Bo Beaumont in the musical based on the sketches) is based on Noele Gordon, with Bo making her 'goodbye' appearance to the press in headscarf and large sunglasses, similar to Gordon.